jfox1620/Portfolio/JSG Clickstream Analytics/README.md

 - No personally identifiable information (PII) is collected
 - No IP addresses, emails, cookies, or persistent user identifiers
 - All analytics are performed at an aggregate level for site engagement insights

+## Future Enhancements

+Planned future enhancements aim to improve structure, analysis, and data reliability for the pipeline.

+**Heartbeat events** – Track user activity more precisely to measure time spent on pages and overall session duration.
+**Referrer information** – Capture where traffic is coming from to better understand user sources and navigation paths.
+**Logging** – Implement structured logging for easier debugging, monitoring, and auditing of pipeline processes.
+**Data quality checks & alerts** – Automatically detect anomalies or missing data and create notifications of any failures or data abnormalities.